Sarahlophus/teamtracer/README.md

 ### Includes:

 - User can navigate through the TeamTracer database to view departments, roles, and employees
-- User can keep view employees' name, manager, salary, and more
+- User can view employees' name, manager, salary, and more
 - User can add new departments, roles, or employees to their database
 - User can change employees' roles
 - User can complete tasks until they 'Quit' out of the program